NeuronAddict/python-template/README.md

 ### set python dependencies

 - Add needed dev dependencies in dev-requirements.in.
 There are not deployed on final container (like pytest).
-- Add run dedendencies (packages you need to run in production) in requirements.in.
+- Add run dependencies (packages you need to run in production) in requirements.in.
 Add versions only if needed.

 #### Exemple